Docker DTS: Reproducible Dev Env

 Docker Container Types

-1. Type: GUI-Forwarding Containers 🖥️
+1. GUI-Forwarding Containers 🖥️

-2. Type: Non-GUI Containers
+2. Non-GUI-Forwarding Containers

 These containers do not support GUI forwarding and do not use the special prefix.